 - Credibility badges (BBB, real estate associations, Veteran, etc).

 Mobile Device Optimized Landing Pages

-So, you most likely already know that your website needs to be mobile-friendly.
-In fact, 61% of our motivated house sellers, cash buyers, and rent-to-own tenant leads have been from mobile devices last year.
-That means, if your website is not mobile optimized, you’re likely losing tens of thousands of dollars per year in leads and deals without even knowing it.
+So, you will probably already know that your website needs mobile-friendly.
+61% of our motivated house sellers, cash buyers, and rent-to-own tenant leads were from mobile devices last year.
+If your website is not mobile optimized, you’re likely losing tens of thousands of dollars per year in leads and deals without knowing it.

 Here’s what to do:

 - [Test] your site with Carrot’s mobile responsive tool…

 - [Read] The Anatomy Of A High Converting Mobile Responsive Website For Real Estate Investors…

 - [Watch] Anatomy of a High Converting Real Estate Homepage.